-- Mean and SD are sensitive to outliers.
-Median and IQR are more robust and less sensitive to outliers. - The empirical rule states that for normal distributions, about 68% of the data will be within one standard deviation of the mean, about 95% will be within two standard deviations of the mean, and about 99.7% will be within three standard deviations of the mean. - Linear transformations of data.
+- Range is also sometimes used as a measure of spread.
+The range of a data set is defined as the difference between the maximum value and the minimum value, i.e. max min. - Outliers are observations that are extreme relative to the rest of the data.
+Two rules of thumb for identifying observations as outliers are: - more than 2 standard deviations above or below the mean - more than $1.5 \times IQR$ below $Q_1$ or above $Q_3$ - Mean and SD are sensitive to outliers.
+Median and IQR are more robust and less sensitive to outliers. - A Z-score represents the number of standard deviations a value in a data set is above or below the mean.
+To calculate a Z-score use: Z = x-mean/SD. - Z-scores do not depend on units.
+When looking at distributions with different units or different standard deviations, Z-scores are useful for comparing how far values are away from the mean (relative to the distribution of the data). - Linear transformations of data.
 Adding a constant to every value in a data set shifts the mean but does not affect the standard deviation.
 Multiplying the values in a data set by a constant will multiply the mean and the standard deviation by that constant, except that the standard deviation must always remain positive. - Box plots do not show the distribution of a data set in the way that histograms do.
 Rather, they provide a visual depiction of the 5-number summary, which consists of: min, $Q_1$ , $Q_2$ , $Q_3$ , max.
-It is important to be able to identify the median, IQR, and direction of skew from a box plot.
+While a box plot does not indicate modes, it can show skew and outliers.